 Note: These aggregate emission reduction estimates exclude Project 606226-Reconstruction of Rutherford Avenue in Boston, and 607981-McGrath Boulevard Construction.
 These two projects were included in the air quality modeling results for the Destination 2040 recommended plan.
-These estimates also exclude Project 110980-Commonwealth Avenue (Route 30) project in Newton and Weston.
 These aggregate estimates are based on projected future conditions for project locations and have been rounded to the nearest hundred.

 CO = carbon monoxide.
-CO2 = carbon dioxide.
+CO_2 = carbon dioxide.
 MPO = metropolitan planning organization.
 NOx = nitrogen oxide.
 VOC = volatile organic compounds.